Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Irish mythology is stranger and more layered than the Greek tradition.
 The gods shift shape.
 The Otherworld bleeds into the living world.
 Saints and deities share names and attributes because one tradition absorbed the other without fully replacing it.
 The story of Brigid sits at the centre of this complexity.

-Watch: The ENTIRE Story of Brigid | Celtic Mythology | 4 Hours
+Watch: The ENTIRE Story of Brigid | Celtic Mythology | 4 Hours.
+For more from this tradition, see our Celtic mythology sleep stories guide.

 Egyptian Mythology: Gods Built Into the Landscape

 Egyptian mythology cannot be separated from Egyptian geography.
 The Nile's annual flood was Osiris dying and returning.
 The sun's daily journey across the sky was Ra navigating the underworld each night.
-Every natural phenomenon had a divine explanation, and the divine world was not separate from the physical one — it was the physical one, understood differently.
+Every natural phenomenon had a divine explanation, and the divine world was not separate from the physical one.
+It was the physical one, understood differently.
 The Egyptian mythology sleep content on the channel approaches this from multiple angles.

 Watch: 6 Hours of Dark Ancient Egyptian Pharaohs and Pyramids